History, tourist information, and nearby accommodation

 Nearby Salhouse Broad was formed by gravel mining during the Saxon era.
-The Broad and much of the village is part of a designated Conservation area, and the Broad is a haven for wildlife and offers opportunity for water recreation.
+The Broad and much of the village is part of a designated Conservation Area, and the Broad is a haven for wildlife and offers the opportunity for water recreation.

 Address: Salhouse, Norfolk, England

 Location: 2 miles south of Wroxham on the B1140

 Photo Credit: Evelyn Simak, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.